tanushshukla/tt-lock-hassio-addons/ttlocktomqtt/DOCS.md

 # TTLockToMQTT Add-on

-Integrating your TTLocks devices with Home Assistant over MQTT.
+Integrating your TTLock devices with Home Assistant over MQTT

 ## Installation

-1. Follow the instructions on README of this repo to add it in Supervisor Add-on Store.
+1. Follow the instructions on [README](./README.md) of this repo to add it in Supervisor Add-on Store.
-1. Search for the "TTLock" add-on at the Supervisor Add-on store.
+1. Search for the "TTLock2MQTT" add-on at the Supervisor Add-on store.
-1. Install the "TTLock" add-on.
+1. Install the "TTLock2MQTT" add-on.
-1. Configure the "TTLock" add-on.
+1. Configure the "TTLock2MQTT" add-on.
-1. Start the "TTLock" add-on.
+1. Start the "TTLock2MQTT" add-on.

 ## Configuration